-Certainly the Federal Government has a solemn philosophy to protect sittings in their people.

-obligation to protect citizens in their peaceful struggles to win civil rights for the Negroes of Mississippi and Alabama.
+Certainly the Federal Government has a solemn obligation to protect citizens in their peaceful struggles to win civil rights for the Negroes of Mississippi and Alabama.

 I look forward to your taking forceful leadership in the effort to bring to justice those responsible for the gross violation of the privileges and immunities of citizens of the United States and of other guarantees.